 I came up with images like this photo of beehives in a field.
 It’s a hidden scene that you won’t see on a local gallery wall.
 But it’s meaningful and personal to me.

-If you have read this far I hope you have enjoyed these project ideas that they inspire you to pursue either the same projects or come up with similar ideas for yourselves.
-Do so, and you’ll be following in the footsteps of masters like Robert Doisneau, as well as photographers who will in the future be counted amongst today’s masters.
+If you’ve read this far I hope you enjoyed these project ideas, and that they inspire you to do the same projects or come up with similar ideas of your own.